-In my mind diplomacy is ‘the art of dealing with people in a sensitive and tactful way.’
-It is the ability to communicate with people using an approach that considers their feelings and potential reaction to the situation.
-It is a skill that allows assistants to find common ground with every person at every level of business.
-For these reasons it is sooooo helpful if assistants can be diplomatic, which is why it is one of our 10 qualities of a truly great Assistant.
+In my mind, diplomacy is ‘the art of dealing with people sensitively and tactfully.’
+It is the ability to communicate with people using an approach that considers their feelings and potential reaction.
+It is a skill that allows assistants to find common ground with every person at every business level.
+For these reasons, it is sooooo helpful if assistants can be diplomatic, which is why it is one of our 10 qualities of a truly great Assistant.

 8. Attention to detail